nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 **But let's go step by step - how did this all start?**

 Back in the days in 2022, when I started working at [Fraunhofer IAO](https://www.morgenstadt.de/de/ueberuns/team.html), I took over a project called the [Nighttime Innovation Network](https://digitalakademie-bw.de/startschuss-innovationsnetzwerk-nachtkultur/) from [my predecessor Jenni](https://blog.iao.fraunhofer.de/author/jennifer-krauss/): A series of workshops aimed at resolving conflicts between different interest groups in urban nights.
+Participants included artists, representatives of nighttime advocacy groups, public authorities (public order office), police, firefighters, security personnel, club and bar owners, and city officials, including [Stuttgart's first Night Mayor](https://wrs.region-stuttgart.de/ansprechpartner-innen/nils-runge/).

 Due to former engagements as waiter, bartender and kitchen helper at [Wagenhallen Stuttgart](https://wagenhallen.de/), and due to some of my volunteering activities, I had hands-on experience on how nightculture can look like from *both ends*.
 And the issues that may come with it.
-Now in this workshop, even [my city's first night mayor Nils Runge](https://wrs.region-stuttgart.de/ansprechpartner-innen/nils-runge/) participated.
+Now in this workshop, even [my city's first Night Mayor](https://wrs.region-stuttgart.de/ansprechpartner-innen/nils-runge/) participated.
 All was pretty exciting for me!

 The workshops (all online due to Covid-aftermath) [followed a consistent structure](https://drive.google.com/file/d/1NNyccauycP9rLKWHcROoYFiSQzGsh395/view?usp=sharing): Intro done by [Hendrik Meier from Vibelab](https://hamburgkonzerte.de/agentur/)[^10] and me, then breakout sessions in different groups, then discussion in big group.
 Then [Hendrik](https://hamburgkonzerte.de/agentur/) and me synthesising the findings on paper.